How to Install Terraform in Linux Distributions

 Installing Terraform in Linux Distributions

-The Terraform primary distribution packages come in .zip format, which includes single executable files that you can uncompress any location on your Linux system.
+The Terraform primary distribution packages come in .zip format, that includes single executable files that you can uncompress at any location on your Linux system.

-However, for simpler integration with configuration management tools, terraform also offers package repositories for Debian-based and RHEL-based systems, which enables you to install Terraform using your default package management tools called APT and Yum.
+However, for simpler integration with configuration management tools, terraform also offers package repositories for Debian-based and RHEL-based systems, which enables you to install Terraform using your default package management tools called APT, Yum, or DNF.

 Install Terraform in Debian, Ubuntu & Mint